 Insulin - Healthline (www.healthline.com) draws our attention to the impact of insulin on acne.
 Who’d have thought it?
 They say that when your blood sugar rises quickly, it causes the body to release a hormone called insulin, and having excess insulin in your blood can cause your oil glands to produce more oil.
 It goes without saying, that excess oil production might increase your risk of acne.

+Foods that trigger spikes in insulin include pasta, white rice, white bread and sugar.
 Because of their insulin-producing effects, these foods are considered “high-glycaemic” carbohydrates – made from simple sugars.
 The Journal of Advances in Dermatology and Allergology revealed interesting results from a study in 2016 suggesting that foods with a high glycaemic index caused the biggest increase and worsening of acne conditions – so these definitely are ones to look out for.

 Chocolate - Chocolate is also believed to worsen acne, but it doesn’t seem to affect all people, according to a study published in the Journal of Clinical and Aesthetic Dermatology.
 Huffpost, in their interview with a dermatologist, points out that chocolate itself isn’t necessarily the culprit – but the refined sugars that come in a chocolate bar do the same thing – increase your insulin levels and increase oil production.